 IFC plays a major role in creating efficient microfinance markets and is the largest international funder in the sector.

-Over 20 years, IFC has delivered significant global impact with more than 640 microfinance investments totaling $6 billion and 290 advisory projects in 95 countries.
+Over 20 years, IFC has delivered significant global impact with more than 650 microfinance investments totaling $6.2 billion and 330 micro and digital finance advisory projects in 95 countries.

 Financial inclusion, particularly microfinance, enables the poor to start saving, build businesses, and strengthen communities.
 Through our Financial Institutions Group (FIG), IFC helps to increase the availability and affordability of financial services, particularly to micro, small, and medium enterprises.

 While microfinance helps to expand job opportunities, concerns about over-indebtedness, data privacy, financial literacy, among other issues can put customers at risk in some markets.
 IFC leads and supports global efforts to advance responsible finance practices